 Using my powerful creative abilities, I wrote a poem for you to comprehend just how perfect this gray is:

 Not too dark

-It’s a creamy, pale gray and I’ve never seen a photo I didn’t like with Repose on the walls.
+It’s a gorgeous pale gray and I’ve never seen a photo I didn’t like with Repose on the walls.

-These are the reasons why Repose is the perfect gray…
+These are the reasons why I believe Repose is the perfect gray…

 LIGHT + NEUTRAL

 We don’t get a lot of light in our house, so I had to factor in the Light Reflective Value of the paint I chose.